CyberDem0n/patroni/docs/dcs_failsafe_mode.rst

 - The current leader maintains the ``/failsafe`` key.
 - The member is allowed to participate in the leader race and become the new leader only if it is present in the ``/failsafe`` key.
 - If the cluster consists of a single node the ``/failsafe`` key will contain a single member.
-- In the case of DCS "outage" the existing primary connects to all members presented in the ``/failsafe`` key via the REST API and may continue to run as the primary if all of them acknowledge it.
+- In the case of DCS "outage" the existing primary connects to all members presented in the ``/failsafe`` key via the ``POST /failsafe`` REST API and may continue to run as the primary if all replicas acknowledge it.
 - If one of the members doesn't respond, the primary is demoted.
+- Replicas are using incoming ``POST /failsafe`` REST API requests as an indicator that the primary is still alive.
+This information is cached for ``ttl`` seconds.

 F.A.Q.